misterblack1/plexus-p20/docs/ROM_boot_menu.md

 ### SCSI disk device -- `sc(N,S)`

-The device prefix `sc(N,...)` refers to a SCSI disk device, but because the Omti 5200 presents two LUNs (0 for the hard drive, and 1 for the floppy) a confusing system is used to encode *both* the SCSI ID *and* the LUN into a single value.
+The device prefix `sc(N,...)` refers to a SCSI disk device, but because the Omti 5200 presents two hard drive LUNs (0 for first hard drive, 1 for second hard drive) a confusing system is used to encode *both* the SCSI ID *and* the LUN into a single value.
+(On the Omti 5200 LUN 2 is the floppy drive.)

 Specifically for: